mattstauffer/fluix/README.md

 ## Examples

-Check more examples in this repository onder /examples.
+Check more examples in the /examples folder.

 ## Compatibility note
 Combining fluid and fixed widths requires CSS calc(), which is unavailable on IE < 9.